prashantjain31/QuakeReport/README.md

 from the USGS Website by using API calls.
 App uses Asynchronous Tasks to prevent main thread from getting blocked by time consuming API calls, so that app remains responsive even if data is being fetched from the internet.
-This app uses Recycler View so that no excessive memory is consumed by the list of the earthquakes
+This app uses ListView so that no excessive memory is consumed by the list of the earthquakes

 ### Technologies and Languages used: ###